carpben/coding_notes/Redux patterns/redux+typescript.md

 [Link to our Redux code in the suggested pattern](https://github.com/carpben/coding_notes/blob/master/Redux%20patterns/suggestedPattern.md)

-In terms of length, our redux files (actions, reducers and connected components) contains 21% less characters.
+Comparing the traditional pattern (with TypeScript) to the suggested pattern, in terms of length our redux files (actions, reducers and connected components) contain 21% less characters.
 In terms of development, it's a different experience.

 We finished the first and most significant step.
-We now have safe maintainable code which is shorter and faster to write.
+At this point our Redux code is more safe, more maintainable and more friendly to the developer.
 But we can further improve.
 In the next articles we'll look at adding Immer to the mix, typing based on implementation, and managing all side effects in a Redux like middleware.

 Until the next time, I'd love to read your comments and thoughts.